The animal described below has experienced the value of integrative and holistic veterinary care. Act now to make a difference!

 This is just one of the amazing stories in the world of utilizing “holistic medicine” for quality of life

-We are asking for your help this month.
+We are asking for your help

 The American Holistic Veterinary Medical Foundation is the only organization specifically dedicated to supporting research in holistic veterinary medicine.